Family Pleads For Help Finding Gunman Who Killed 7-Year-Old Jazmine Barnes

-Jazmine Barnes, a second grader in East Harris County, Texas was shot dead by an unidentified gunman on December 30 as she rode in a car with her mother and three siblings on the way to the grocery store.
+Jazmine Barnes, a seven-year-old child in East Harris County, Texas was shot dead by an unidentified gunman on New Year's Eve as she rode in a car with her mother and three siblings on the way to the grocery store.

 "Any information, anything," said 30-year-old Washington.
 "I mean, if it’s one letter off the license plate, if it’s something that’s hanging from his mirror, any little detail that you can give investigators about this truck, about this man."